Last updated on June 21st, 2021

-Microorganisms are those living creature which can not be viewed by unaided eye, i.e. you need microscope to view them.
-But there are some microorganisms that can be seen without microscope too.
-So in this blog post, i am presenting some of the unique and unbelievable facts about microorganisms which i have collected from various authentic sources.
+Microorganisms are those living creature which can not be viewed by unaided eye, i.e. you need a microscope to view them.
+But there are some microorganisms that can be seen without a microscope too.
+So in this blog post, I am presenting some of the unique and unbelievable facts about microorganisms that I have collected from various authentic sources.

-- The smallest known bacteria are so tiny that they were once thought to be viruses (Mycoplasmas).
+The smallest known bacteria are so tiny that they were once thought to be viruses (Mycoplasma).

 Note: If you know other more interesting and unbelievable facts about microorganisms please do share in the comment box below.